thomasvt/itinerary/README.md

 ## Itinerary is just a generic tree comparer with fancy tree walking

-Most data comes in trees: folders, C# code, project files, solution files, ... all hierarchical data.
-Itinerary is therefore just a generic tree walker: it starts by making a node for the root folder, and then starts expanding nodes into subnodes.
-The Expander is chosen based on the node type: DirectoryNodes get a DirectoryExpander, CSharpFileNodes get a CSharpExpander, etc. This way, we get just one big tree containing everything we find.
-We can then use the tree to compare it to a similar tree (another version) and find out what has changed.
+Most data comes in trees: folders, C# code, project files, solution files, ... this is all just hierarchical data.
+Itinerary is therefore just a generic tree walker: it starts by making a node for the root folder and then starts expanding nodes into subnodes.
+The logic that performs this expansion is called an Expander, and they are chosen based on the Node's type: DirectoryNodes get a DirectoryExpander that understands the filesystem, CSharpFileNodes get a CSharpExpander that understands C#, etc.

+This way, we get just one big tree containing everything we find.
+We can then simply compare the generic tree with a similar tree (another version) and find out what has changed.

+Using this generic approach, it now is easy to extend what can be compared.
+I intend to add csproj and sln Expanders.